- Online Training

 Are you using it to establish a difference between anterior and posterior strength to work with programming down the road?
 Are you using tonnage to show how much load we need to offset the bench for shoulder health purposes?
 These are questions that need to be answered.
 Once your “why” is established, you need to figure out how to get there based on the athletes you have.
-With that being said, there is a level of mastery for certain exercises prior to setting the athlete up under the barbell.
+With that being said, there is a level of mastery for certain exercises prior to teaching the athlete how to bench press.

 Below are 5 exercises all coaches should have younger athletes master prior to pushing the limits on the bench press:

 The push up is the lowest regression on my list for horizontal pressing movements.
 The great part about it is that coaches can visually see core stability as well.
 Make sure the athlete does not flare out the elbows, gets the chest to the floor, and drives the floor away from them with intent.
 This movement will set up how the rest of the macrocycle will look for horizontal pressing capabilities, so make sure to hammer it home.
 It is also modifiable for tempo, kneeling/weighted variations, and different starting positions.